 First, check to see if there is still any propane left in the tank.
 If your old gas grill still works and isn’t damaged, you can check to see if the propane tank is completely empty by slightly turning the knob on to the burner on your gas grill.

 You should be able to smell the gas once you turn the knob.
 Next, check to see if the grill lights like it usually does when you light a match by the burner.

 If the grill doesn’t ignite right away or you can’t smell the gas, DO NOT continue trying to light it.
-Your propane tank may still be releasing gas and just not getting through to the burner, so continuing to repeatedly turn the knob and light a match is just begging for a blazing catastrophe to happen.
+Your propane tank may still be releasing gas and just not getting through to the burner.
+Continuing to repeatedly turn the knob and light a match is just begging for a blazing catastrophe to happen.